 - Sidewalks and pedestrian crossings at the proposed traffic signal at CSAH 14 and Legacy Creek Parkway/North Lake Boulevard will include ADA-compliant pedestrian ramps and pedestrian-activated push buttons that are accessible to everyone.

-- Adding additional detention ponds along this stretch of CSAH 14 to meet MPCA and watershed district rules related to stormwater runoff and treatment.
+- Additional stormwater collection ponds along this stretch of CSAH 14 to meet MPCA and watershed district rules related to stormwater runoff and treatment.

 This project is currently scheduled to begin construction in 2022.

 What has been identified in the project area?

 This stretch of CSAH 14 has safety and potential future operational issues that the project will address to keep people moving through the city of Blaine and to adjacent communities and neighborhoods.